External Layer2 Connections (Stitching)

 Chameleon provides support for sophisticated networking experiments by providing GENI-style stitching.
 This capability enables users to deploy networking experiments (layer 2 and layer 3) that span Chameleon and other facilities such as FABRIC.
 Users can create dedicated Chameleon networks directly connected to external facilities and configure custom subnets and routers for handling these external connections.
 This capability is essential to users interested in experimenting with wide-area networks in a controlled environment or lower-level wide-area protocols (e.g. BGP or other routing protocols) that are not typically configurable by experimenters.

 Stitched Chameleon networks are connected to external facilities using one VLAN allocated from of a pool VLANs that are statically provisioned between Chameleon and the external facility.
 Users can allocate one of these VLANs by making a reservation using Blazar.
 Currently, externally stitched networks are created by Blazar when the reservation is started.
-There is a pool of VLANs (3300-3309) between the Chameleon CHI@UC racks to the FABRIC site at StarLight (Chicago).
-Connections between the TACC site and FABRIC are in development.
+There is a pool of VLANs (3300-3309) between the Chameleon CHI@UC racks to the FABRIC site at StarLight (Chicago), and VLANs (3210-3499) from CHI@TACC to FABRIC@TACC directly via fiber.

 The remainder of this document describes how to stitch Chameleon experiments to external resources using FABRIC.
 In addition to creating the stitched networks, you will need to know how to configure subnets and routers on dynamic VLANs as described in the Isolated Network VLANs documentation.